- Enrollment Form: New students / Returning students

 - Complete graduation requirements.
 Florida’s state graduation requirements are based on the year a student enters 9th grade.
 The specific requirements for each entering 9th grade class are listed at this link http://www.fldoe.org/bii/studentpro/grad-require.asp Minimum GPA 2.0

-- Submit attendance form for Sr. year.
+- Submit attendance form for senior year.
 Attendance Form

-- Submit final Allendale Academy report card including all Sr. year grades.
+- Submit final Allendale Academy report card including all senior year grades.
 High School Report Card.pdf

-- Submit 2 samples of High School work (major tests or projects) for each homeschool (non-virtual school or College) math, science, social studies and English classes.
+- Submit 2 samples of High School work (major tests or projects) for each homeschool (non-virtual school or College) math, science, social studies and English class.

-- Submit virtual school and/or college unofficial transcripts if applicable.
-FLVS does not send student transcripts to Allendale Academy.
-Please include FLVS and/or college grades on an Allendale Academy Report card and submit it along with an unofficial cumulative FLVS and/or college transcript (not individual course grade reports).
-A PDF of the FLVS can be downloaded from your students FLVS homepage.
+- Submit FLVS and/or college unofficial transcripts if applicable.
+FLVS and the state colleges do not send student transcripts to Allendale Academy.
+Please include FLVS/college grades on each semester’s Allendale Academy Report card and submit it along with an unofficial cumulative transcript (not individual course grade reports).
+A PDF of the FLVS transcript can be downloaded by clicking the “Print Unofficial Transcript” link on your student’s FLVS homepage.
+Allendale Academy report cards and attendance forms are required for all students, including those only taking FLVS or College Dual Enrolment courses.

 - Submit Community Service documentation.
-(Not required for Graduation.)
-Documentation must be signed, be on the non-profit organization’s letterhead and include the typed name of the individual signing the attestation.
+(Not required for graduation) Documentation must be signed and be on the non-profit organization’s letterhead and include the typed name of the individual signing the attestation.
 Only one letter per organization which documents all hours during a year is needed.

-- Submit passing standardized test results (40% or greater) SAT (960 total), ACT (14 Composite), California Achievement, Stanford Achievement, Iowa or Peabody.
+- Submit Passing standardized test results (40% or greater) SAT (640 Reading and Math Combined), ACT (14 Composite), California Achievement, Stanford Achievement, Iowa or Peabody.
 Once passing standardized test results are achieved in the 10th grade year or later no additional standardized testing is required.
 Passing standardized test scores are required for graduation.

 - For Florida Bright Futures candidates:

-- Submit an Allendale Initial Bright Futures Application with the first semester Sr. year report card.
+- Submit an Allendale Initial Bright Futures Application with the first semester senior year report card.
 Bright Futures Initial Application.pdf

 - File a Florida Financial Aid Application (FFAA) with the state by August 31st of graduation year.
 (Students graduating in 2015 can file the FFAA 12/1/2014 to 8/31/2015) Bright Futures Information.pdf